 The endowed Shapiro Family Chair in Child Development Studies and Cerebral Palsy, funded by a $1 million endowment, will support the teaching and research activities of a distinguished faculty member in the department of pediatrics who is dedicated to improving outcomes for children with developmental and behavioral problems.
 Examples would include working with children who have cerebral palsy, those who have parents with substance abuse problems and those who have experienced environmental deprivation.
 Studies will evaluate the developmental status of children from birth through 5 years of age in inpatient and outpatient settings.
 Presenting conditions may include high-risk status for developmental problems, as well as demonstrated delays in motor, cognitive, language and/or social-emotional development.
 The department is in the process of identifying a distinguished inPidual as chair holder.

-"The establishment of this chair will provide vital resources to promote innovative research and education in child development studies and cerebral palsy — and result in better treatments and programs for pediatric patients at Mattel Children's Hospital UCLA," said Dr. Edward R.B.
-McCabe, physician-in-chief of Mattel Children's Hospital UCLA and executive chair of the department of pediatrics at the David Geffen School of Medicine at UCLA.
+"The establishment of this chair will provide vital resources to promote innovative research and education in child development studies and cerebral palsy — and result in better treatments and programs for pediatric patients at UCLA Mattel Children's Hospital," said Dr. Edward R.B.
+McCabe, physician-in-chief of UCLA Mattel Children's Hospital and executive chair of the department of pediatrics at the David Geffen School of Medicine at UCLA.
 "We are grateful for this very generous gift from the Shapiro family."

 The Peter William Shapiro Chair for the Center for Cerebral Palsy will reside in the department of orthopaedic surgery at the Geffen School of Medicine.
 The creation of this chair supplies important resources to further promote and strengthen clinical services, professional and consumer education, and relevant research to meet the needs of people with cerebral palsy.